Unique film-maker that explores passions, emotions and primal drives as they relate to various human activities, often involving the relationship

 and honor for happiness.
 The woman is a photographer who straddles the border between cheap porn and art, liking flowers for being unashamed in their colorful beauty.

-The husband doesn't believe her fidelity, prefering to believe in cheap drama.
+The husband doesn't believe her fidelity, preferring to believe in cheap drama.
 The acting is mostly normal for Zulawski with occasional over-the-top outbursts

 and ridiculous paparazzi violent sub-plots.
 Overlong and dense, but all these subplots are tied together wonderfully to provoke thought and feeling.